vijayanant/fossick/content/posts/tech-debt.md

 [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham), co-author of the Agile Manifesto and a pioneer in design patterns and XP, came up with this metaphor as a way of explaining (to non-technical stakeholders) why refactoring was an essential part of software development.
-He tells them that refactoring is as important as shipping software as early as possible is to maintaining their place in the market.
+He conveys to them that refactoring is as important as shipping software early to maintain their.
 He used the **debt metaphor as a way of making an analogy to how venture capital is used to get a business off the ground.**

 >With borrowed money you can do something sooner than you might otherwise, but